home-assistant/home-assistant.io/source/_integrations/aten_pe.markdown

 The `aten_pe` integration lets you control [ATEN Rack PDUs](https://www.aten.com/eu/en/products/energy-intelligence-pduupsracks/rack-pdu/) from Home Assistant.

 In order to use it, SNMP must be enabled on your PDU.
-For an outlet to appear in Home Assistant, its name must have been configured.

 It is recommended to use SNMPv3 to protect your credentials from eavesdropping.

 Tested devices:
   * [PE8324G](https://www.aten.com/eu/en/products/energy-intelligence-pduupsracks/rack-pdu/pe8324/)